-3.2.1 Before we calculate the fair value of the death and maturity guarantees, let us first consider the projected distribution of cash flows generated by the guarantees (i.e. the additional cash flows that the policyholder receives as a result of the guarantees), as implied by the model set-up developed in Section 2.
-These are shown for the death and maturity guarantees in Figures 3.1 and 3.2 respectively.
-(For these projections, an assumption regarding the size of the equity risk premium is required.
-We assume that it is 4% p.a.
-However, as we mention below, the fair valuation does not depend on the assumed size of the equity risk premium.)
+Before we calculate the fair value of the death and maturity guarantees, let us first consider the projected distribution of cashflows generated by the guarantees (i.e. the additional cashflows the policyholder receives as a result of the guarantees), as implied by the model set-up developed in section 2.
+These are shown for the death and maturity guarantees in exhibits 3.1 and 3.2 respectively.

-3.2.2 Figure 3.1 plots the distribution of cash flow strains resulting from the death guarantee each year.
-(The segments in the centre of the distribution represent the middle two quartiles of the simulated probability distribution, the bordering segments illustrate the 25th to 5th percentiles and 75th to 95th percentiles, and, finally, the outer segments on the extremity of the figure show the 5th to 1st percentiles and 95th to 99th percentiles.
-The mean outcome is plotted with a solid box.)
-For example, the simulation model suggests that the frequency of a death guarantee cash flow strain being more than £5 at the end of the first year of the projection is around 1%.
-(The mortality basis implies that the year one mortality rate is approximately 0.001.
-At the end of the first year, the 99th percentile asset share is around $\pounds 11,000$.
-This implies a sum at risk on death of $\pounds 5,000$, and a guarantee strain of $\pounds 5,000 \times 0.001 = \pounds 5$.)
-The median cash flow strain arising from the guarantees tends quite quickly to zero, reflecting the reductions in the expected death strain at risk that result from the receipt of future regular premiums.
+The above exhibit plots the distribution of cashflow strains resulting from the death guarantee each year.
+For example, the simulation model suggests that the frequency of a death guarantee cashflow strain being more than £5 at the end of the first year of the projection is around $1\%^9$ .
+(Of course, in applying our mortality basis, we are assuming that the example is composed of a large cohort of individual policies.)
+The median cashflow strain arising from the guarantees tends quite quickly to zero, reflecting the reductions in the expected death strain at risk that result from the receipt of future regular premiums.
 However, despite this reduction in expected death strain, the downside tail of the risk continues to expand with time, reflecting the greater potential for significant asset under-performance as the time horizon extends.
-The analysis suggests there is a 5% chance of a strain of $\pounds 7$ (or more) arising from the death guarantee in the 5th year of the projection.
-Figure 3.2 shows the distribution of guarantee strains occurring at maturity of the contract.
+The analysis suggests there is a 5% chance of a strain of £7 (or more) arising from the death guarantee in the $5^{th}$ year of the projection.
+Exhibit 3.2 shows the distribution of guarantee strains occurring at maturity of the contract.